ERC-20 Creation Guide

 This guide explains the practical steps behind creating an ERC-20 token on Ethereum with SolCreate: choose the token name and symbol, set decimals and initial supply, decide who receives the supply, review ownership and minting, then deploy through a wallet-confirmed no-code flow.

-Built around Ethereum search intent
+Built around Ethereum user need

 Users who search how to create an ERC-20 token need Ethereum-specific steps, wallet expectations, gas context and contract-setting explanations.